Have you optimized your website for ChatGPT yet?

 Syndicate branded expert content to platforms Claude is exposed to (e.g., public docs, blog articles with proper metadata)

-5. Microsoft Copilot / Bing Chat (GPT-4)
+5. Microsoft Copilot / Bing Chat (GPT-4) - The “Buttoned-Up Analyst”

 Optimization strategy:

-Bing Webmaster Tools SEO
+Use Bing Webmaster Tools SEO

-Schema & structured data
+Don’t forget the all-important schema & structured data

 Use FAQ & How-To content relevant to your niche

 💡 Pro Tip: LLMs don't "index" in the same way Google does.
 You’re optimizing to increase your brand’s presence in the content they train on or retrieve from, including third-party platforms and trusted sources, making the text you write on your website (AKA “SEO copywriting) more critical than ever.
+Focus on the greatest “secret” weapon of SEO: the text on the page, to build out a compelling narrative for your brand.